manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

     ...
 ```

-This gradual exclusion procedure (or *Recursive Feature Elimination*) was repeatedly applied to the best-performing model—LogisticRegression—in order to improve it by removing variables that did not contribute to the result, or even worsened it.
-Thus, in the first version of the notebook, the variables 'vehicle_age_over_2_years' and 'vehicle_age_between_1_2_years' were excluded, and in the current version two, 'age', 'age_rbf_44', and 'vehicle_age_over_2_years' were excluded, leading to improvements in the Precision, Recall, and F1 indicators.
+This gradual exclusion procedure (or *Recursive Feature Elimination*) was repeatedly applied to the best-performing model—LogisticRegression—in order to improve it by removing variables that did not contribute to the result or even worsened it.
+As a result, the variables "vehicle_age_over_2_years" and "vehicle_age_between_1_2_years" were excluded, leading to a significant improvement in the Precision, Recall, and F1 metrics.
 For more on this, see our [post](https://www.linkedin.com/posts/manoelmendonca-eng-adv_datascience-machinelearning-featureselection-activity-7236360978865545219--TO_?utm_source=share&utm_medium=member_desktop).

 ## 6.6.
 Data Transformation and Adjustment Pipeline

 During the project development, the creation of variables, their transformation, and encoding began to accumulate.
 At the same time, this entire set of transformations needed to be (i) executed in a consistent order and (ii) applied at different stages of the processing.
 For example, the transformations needed to be applied both when handling the test data in the final model evaluation and when handling the folds during cross-validation, to avoid data leakage in any of these stages.

-Given this scenario, we decided to encapsulate all these procedures into a class, named **DataFitAndTransform** (section 3.1 of the code).
+Given this scenario, we decided to encapsulate all these procedures into a class, named **DataFitAndTransform** (section 6.1 of the code).
 The main goal was to ensure consistency in the transformations applied to the data so that the input data would be properly transformed and standardized before being used in the various machine learning models.

 The class has the following main methods: